Chart Color Schemes

 Woodville South is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Woodville South's dwellings, as per the latest Census, consisted of 79.5% houses and 20.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Woodville South was 31.2%, similar to Adelaide metro's figure.
-Mortgaged dwellings were 42.2% and rented ones were 26.6%.
-The median monthly mortgage repayment was $1,800, above the Adelaide metro average of $1,562.
-Median weekly rent was $340, compared to Adelaide metro's $320.
-Nationally, Woodville South's mortgage repayments were lower than the Australian average of $1,863 and rents were less than the national figure of $375.
+Woodville South's dwelling structure, as per the latest Census, consisted of 79.5% houses and 20.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Woodville South stood at 31.2%, similar to Adelaide metro, with mortgaged dwellings at 42.2% and rented ones at 26.6%.
+The median monthly mortgage repayment was $1,800, higher than the Adelaide metro average of $1,562.
+Median weekly rent in Woodville South was recorded as $340, compared to Adelaide metro's $320.
+Nationally, Woodville South's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing